rage/cyber-security-base-19/data/pass.md

 Note that you have to do this for each individual course, 6 times at most.

 If you are a student at the university (but not at Helsinki University), you may be able to transfer these credits.
-Discuss about this possibility with your study counselor before starting the course.
+Discuss this possibility with your study counselor before starting the course.